mbowerman1/Bowerman_Tran_Midterm/README.md

 ### Certificate distribution by business owner's race and service category in Baltimore
 ![](Images/contr_dist_byrace_balt.png)

-Construction companies made up the bulk of the certificates outstanding in 2012, at PERCENTAGE, with Professional Services and Services coming at second and third at PERCENTAGE and PERCENTAGE, respectively.
+Construction companies made up the bulk of active certificates in 2012, at 38.53%, with Professional Services and Services coming at second and third at 32.43% and 23.65%, respectively.

 ### Certificate distribution by business owner's race and gender in Baltimore
 ![](Images/Balt_Contr_Distr_Race_Gender.PNG)

-We found that African American men made up the largest MBE subgroup at PERCENTAGE, while white women made up the largest WBE subgroup at PERCENTAGE.
-African American women made up the second largest subgroup for either category, at PERCENTAGE.
+We found that African American men made up the largest MBE subgroup at 44.52% of total certificates, while white women made up the largest WBE subgroup at 23.43%.
+African American women made up the second largest subgroup for either category, at 14.82%.

 ### Certificate service category breakdown by gender and race in Baltimore
 ![](Images/Balt_Contr_Ctgy_Breakdown_Race_Gender.PNG)